Ayoyinka-Sofuwa/Azure-ML-Nanodegree--Capstone-project/README.md

 # Capstone-project
-This is the final Udacity Nanodegree Project for the 7-month Machine Learning Engineer with Azure course training.
+This is the final Udacity Nanodegree Project for the 7-month Machine Learning Engineer with Azure training.

 ### Introduction
-This project is focused on tuning hyperparameters using the hyperdrive and the automated ML method to train more models faster and automatically
+This project is focused on generating models by tuning hyperparameters using the hyperdrive and training models with Automated ML faster and automatically, and then deploying and testing the best performing model.

 ### Overview
 For this experiment I decided to work on a breast cancer dataset which affects a large population of women all around the world.
-This dataset focuses on the lumps that appear in the breast, exploring the properites in size, texture, smoothness etc to predict if it is cancerous or not, which is the description of the diagnosis column
+This dataset focuses on the lumps that appear in the breast, exploring the properites in size, texture, smoothness etc to predict if it is cancerous or not, which is the description of the diagnosis column.

 This data was gotten from [Kaggle](https://www.kaggle.com/merishnasuwal/breast-cancer-prediction-dataset) I used two different kinds of experiments to make this prediction and compared which model performed best.
 The two experiments are the [Automated Machine learning](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-first-experiment-automated-ml) and the [Hyperdrive](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive?view=azure-ml-py) experiments.